-New Year’s resolutions usually reach dissolution by the time my birthday rolls around, March 30, (FYI for those of you who would like to send gifts *wink*).
+New Year’s resolutions usually reach dissolution by the time my birthday rolls around in March.
 Mystery32 made this apparent to me.

 That’s not to say everyone with a resolution will fail.
 But, I think we are setting ourselves up for failure when unrealistic resolutions are made.

 The only resolution I can remember following through for 12 whole months was back in the mid-90s.
 I was taking classes to try to finish my degree and was in a very cerebral mindset.
 As a science-oriented gal, my studies didn’t allow stories to fill the hole in my heart where words were needed.
 Instead of culling through pulp fiction and empty sordid romance novels, I decided my outside reading would only involve classics.

 I read Shakespeare, Dickens, Bronte, Stoker, Shelley, Poe, and my favorite, Fenimore Cooper.
 I often had Cliffnotes sitting close to help me decipher the syntax.
 I didn’t even like some of the books.

 Correlations between my ‘Classic Literature Resolution’ and a ‘Libido Improvement Resolution.’

 I knew I wouldn’t be able to read more than 12 books that year.
 I had three small kids.
 I still completed the resolution by reading 1/2 a book a month.
 It was not a big commitment, yet I felt a great amount of satisfaction in success.

 Resolving that you will make the decision to improve your sex life is tiny but HUGE.
 A tiny, action oriented follow-through is needed.

 What you do first should be a small, achievable step.

 Have a nice conversation with your husband about your resolution?